ibuttimer/L2CeCommerceFe/README.md

 On Heroku the application is deployed in a [Node.js](https://nodejs.org/) environment, and includes a minimalist [Express](https://expressjs.com/) server loosely based on [How to Deploy Angular Application to Heroku](https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147)

+### Demonstation

+A demonstation implementation is hosted on Heroku at https://l2cecommercefe.herokuapp.com/.

+> **Note:** This application is not a retail site, *do not enter* valid payment card or personal details.
+Please use [Stripe test card numbers](https://stripe.com/docs/testing#cards).

 ## Development